 In addition to being displayed on your Avvo profile, it’s also displayed in search results when people are searching for specific lawyers and you fit the criteria.
-Just like Google My Business listings give insight into the quality of businesses, the Avvo rating is designed to help people choose the best lawyer for them and their specific needs.
+Just like Google Business Profile/Map listings give insight into the quality of businesses, the Avvo rating is designed to help people choose the best lawyer for them and their specific needs.

 What Do Avvo Ratings Mean?